Bipolar Disorder – Opposite Directions

 As Professor Emil Kraepelin explained to the world in 1921, bipolar disorder is a physical, medical condition.
 It is not a “mental” condition, that is, it is not a condition that can be helped without full-on medical treatment, including medication.
 The brain of people with bipolar disorder is different from the brain of a person without bipolar disorder.
-Medication helps to “normalize” the brain.
+Medicine is needed to “normalize” the brain.

 Mania is not straightforward.
-Mania can be up, energetic, optimistic, self-assured.
-Mania can also be irritable, irascible, angry, and energetically hostile.
-Some people, when manic, switch between the two.
+It can be up, energetic, optimistic, self-assured.
+Or, it can also be irritable, angry, and high-energy hostile.
+Some people, when manic, switch between the two happy and angry.

 When manic and feeling good, a person feels too good.
 It’s hard for most people to understand the concept of feeling too good.
 When manic, an individual feels that nothing can go wrong.
 Even in really bad situations, it’s all going to be okay.
 Since nothing can go wrong, they take risks they shouldn’t take.
 They just don’t see the risk.
-They have energy surges and are too active.
-They might talk non-stop, their thoughts and conversations hopping from one topic to another faster than people around them can keep up, faster than people around them can think.
-But if helpful people try to slow them down, manic people can easily get irritable and really, really angry.
+There are big energy surges and are too active.
+Non-stop talking is another problem, their thoughts and comments hopping from one topic to another faster than people around them can keep up, faster than people around them can think.
+But if helpful people try to slow them down, manic people can easily get irritable and really, really nasty angry.

 One reason the manic person feels that nothing can go wrong is that they’re overly optimistic.
 They can feel super capable or even powerful.
 As a result, they might take big risks with money, or with sex, or with relationships.
 It can get ugly.

-There is a milder form of mania that people with bipolar disorder can have, called hypomania, which was mentioned above.
+As mentioned above, there is a milder form of mania that people with bipolar disorder can have, called hypomania.
 They feel just really good.
 They can be highly productive and function well.
 The mildly manic individual usually does not think there is anything wrong, and while they stay hypomanic, maybe there is nothing wrong.
-And people around the individual who do not know him might not see anything wrong.
+And people around the individual who do not know him or her might not see anything wrong.
 But people who know him well can see the change.
-It’s a warning, like a bright yellow flashing light.
+It’s a warning, like a bright yellow flashing warning light.
 Caution, a full manic episode might be on the way!